10gic/vanitygen-plusplus/README.md

 -----

 **Download the latest binary from: https://github.com/exploitagency/vanitygen-plus/releases !**

+Note: For generating a Zcash or Zclassic address please see the Z repo: https://github.com/exploitagency/vanitygen_z

 Forked from samr7/vanitygen ,
 then modified by Corey Harding
 to support various Alt-Coins,